mrcbq/coinmarket/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 We would like to thank Microverse for giving us the opportunity to learn and grow as developers and also we like to thank our families, they are all our support. 🌟

+The design of this project is based on the original design idea by Nelson Sakwa on Behance.
+You can find the original design at https://www.behance.net/sakwadesignstudio

 <p align="right">(<a href="#readme-top">back to top</a>)</p>